AstroX10/AstroX10/README.md

 ## About Me

 JavaScript student specializing in reverse engineering, fixing, and maintaining JavaScript software.
-With years of experience under my belt, I'm dedicated to solving the most challenging problems in modern web development.

 ### What I Just Do

 - **Reverse Engineering**: Unraveling complex codebases